trychlos/pwix-validity/README.md

 The functions return an error message, or null if the candidate date is valid.

-These functions are suitable for use as `Forms.Checker` check functions.

 ##### `Validity.closest( entity<Object>, opts<Object> )`

 Returns the validity record the closest of the provided date as `opts.date`, defaulting to current local date.